How to Dehydrate Papaya: A Step-by-Step Guide to Perfectly Dried Fruit

 Remove the Seeds

 After peeling, cut the papaya in half lengthwise and scoop out the papaya seeds with a spoon.
+The seeds can also be removed by hand, which is a practical way to handle and prepare them for further processing.
+If you plan to use the seeds, make sure any fleshy covering is removed by hand before drying.
 Removing the papaya seeds is important for achieving even dehydration.
 The seeds are edible but have a peppery taste which may not be desirable in your dried fruit.

 Pre-Treating Papaya Slices